aathn/mvk18/docs/source/development.rst

 --------
 During the first sprint the camera was decided based on price, size and ability to film in a quality that is good enough for our requirements.
 The initial servos were chosen because we thought they would be strong enough and the price was low.
-The first servos proved to be too weak to efficiently handle the weight of the camera, so new servos were ordered and mounted.
+The first servos proved to be too weak to efficiently handle the weight of the camera, so new servos and a new plattform were ordered and mounted.
-They were of a stronger model and solved the problems with previous servos.
+They were of a stronger model and partially solved the problems with previous servos.
+The new servos gave us less shaky video footage but it was still a bit shaky when tilting up and down.
 The servo controller was chosen to make sure that it would be compatible with any servo hardware and work on the Skysense Linux system.

 Software